ulcica/android-mcp/README.md

-claude "Get the view hierarchy with rotation info from my Android device" claude "Take a screenshot of my Android device" claude "Find elements with text Settings on my Android device"
+claude "Get the view hierarchy with rotation info from my Android device" claude "Take a screenshot of my Android device" claude "Find elements with text Settings on my Android device" claude "Click at coordinates 200,300 on my Android device"
 ```

 ## Use Cases